 Legal Disclaimer: Customer is responsible for ensuring compliance with laws & regulations (i.e. European Union GDPR).
 Customer/prospective customer must seek legal counsel to understand applicability of any law or regulation on processing of personal data, including through the use of Acquia products or services.
 Some products, services, & other capabilities described herein may/may not be available based upon an organization’s specific environment & Acquia services acquired. *Please note, for Acquia Cloud Professional users: See the Terms of Service for GDPR requirements.

-Acquia is GDPR ready and welcomes this regulation as an important step forward in harmonizing the current disparate data protection requirements across the member states of the European Union.
-GDPR is as an opportunity to strengthen and deepen Acquia's commitment to data protection and to demonstrate how our offerings can help our customers on their own GDPR journey.
+Acquia is GDPR compliant.
+The regulation as an important step forward in harmonizing the current disparate data protection requirements across the member states of the European Union.
+Acquia is committed to data protection and to demonstrate how our offerings can help our customers on their own GDPR journey.

 GDPR Frequently Asked Questions